djarza/football-events/README.md

 # Event-Driven microservices with Kafka Streams

 A skeleton example of how to use [Kafka Streams](https://kafka.apache.org/documentation/streams/) with Event-Driven microservices.

 This is an application that generates a simple football statistics like match scores, team and player rankings.
 It should be a little more comprehensible than a typical code examples based on orders, payments etc.

+&nbsp;

 ![architecture](docs/architecture.png)